Spishak/46656-Numbered-Word-List-For-Dice-Generated-Passphrases/README.md

-This list is an inspiration of the Electronic Frontier Foundations Dice-Generated Passphrases - https://www.eff.org/dice - This is just a much much larger list of words, EFF with a 7,776 word list vs this list with 46,656 words.
-This list is extreme overkill when creating a passphrase.
-The EFF list is more than adequate to generate secure passphrases, but if you feel like you need 46,656 random words to generate a passphrase, well here it is!
-More words on the list has to better right??
+About This List

+This list was inspired by the Electronic Frontier Foundation’s dice-generated passphrase wordlists.
+The EFF’s long wordlist contains 7,776 words, while this list contains 46,656 making it considerably larger and, for most purposes, extreme overkill.

+The EFF wordlists are more than adequate for generating secure passphrases.
+However, if you have ever thought, “More words must be better, right?”, here you go!

-This is an AI generated list of 46,656 common and uncommon English words.
+This AI-generated list contains 46,656 common and uncommon English words.

-There are no repeated words.
+No word is repeated.

-All words are between five and ten letters long.
+Every word is between five and ten letters long.

-All lines are numbered starting with 111111 and ending with 666666.
-There are no numbers containing 7, 8, 9, or 0.
-Each line only contains the numbers 1-6.
+Entries are numbered from 111111 through 666666.
+Each number contains only the digits 1 through 6; none contains 0, 7, 8, or 9.

-This list does contain multiple words with the same root (e.g., where, whereas, and whereat).
+Some entries share the same root for example, where, whereas, and whereat.

-Since this list has many words that use the same root or are uncommon some people may advise you not to use it due to possible transcription errors.
-They will also tell you that nobody needs a list this long, and that the shorter lists are better.
-I personally dont see this as a problem, but many do.
-This was just a fun quick project I made for myself, and thought someone else might like it as well.
+Because the list includes uncommon words and groups of words with the same root, it may be more prone to recognition, spelling, or transcription errors than a carefully curated list such as the EFF’s.
+Some people may also prefer a shorter wordlist because it is easier to review and use.

+I created this as a fun personal project and thought others might enjoy it too.
+It has not been professionally audited or validated for cryptographic use.

-Use this list at your own risk!
+Use this list at your own risk.

-To use this list:
+How to Use the List

-Roll six d6 (six sided) dice.
+Roll six six-sided dice.

-Write down the number.
+Record the six digits in the order rolled.

-Find the number on the list, and write down the word next to it.
+Find the corresponding six-digit number in the list.
+Write down the word beside that number.
+Repeat the process until you have at least six words.
+Combine the words to create your passphrase.

-EFF recommends making a passphrase at least six words long.
-EFF knows way more than me, so I say roll at least five more times.
+The EFF recommends using a passphrase of at least six randomly selected words.
+They know far more about digital security than I do, so following their guidance is a good idea.

-Roll the dice at least five more times until you have at least six words.

 Your passphrase is complete!